Villareally/pyansys/_static/examples/02-mapdl-examples/mapdl_beam.rst

      SOLUTION MONITORING INFO IS WRITTEN TO FILE= file.mntr

-     *** NOTE ***                            CP =       0.444   TIME= 23:35:03
+     *** NOTE ***                            CP =       0.687   TIME= 15:29:28
      Predictor is ON by default for structural elements with rotational degrees of freedom.
 Use the PRED,OFF command to turn the predictor OFF if it adversely affects the convergence.

-     Range of element maximum matrix coefficients in global coordinates Maximum = 2.504767151E+10 at element 22.
+     Range of element maximum matrix coefficients in global coordinates Maximum = 2.504767151E+10 at element 11.
-     Minimum = 2.504767151E+10 at element 22.
+     Minimum = 2.504767151E+10 at element 11.

        *** ELEMENT MATRIX FORMULATION TIMES
          TYPE    NUMBER   ENAME      TOTAL CP  AVE CP

-            1        22  BEAM188       0.008   0.000355
+            1        22  BEAM188       0.003   0.000121
-     Time at end of element matrix formulation CP = 0.450386018.
+     Time at end of element matrix formulation CP = 0.690443993.

-     SPARSE MATRIX DIRECT SOLVER.
+     DISTRIBUTED SPARSE MATRIX DIRECT SOLVER.
       Number of equations =          44,    Maximum wavefront =     12

+      Local memory allocated for solver              =      0.187 MB Local memory required for in-core solution     =      0.178 MB Local memory required for out-of-core solution =      0.178 MB

-      Memory allocated for solver              =     0.067 MB Memory required for in-core solution     =     0.064 MB Memory required for out-of-core solution =     0.062 MB
+      Total memory allocated for solver              =      0.371 MB Total memory required for in-core solution     =      0.354 MB Total memory required for out-of-core solution =      0.354 MB

-     *** NOTE ***                            CP =       0.453   TIME= 23:35:03
+     *** NOTE ***                            CP =       0.693   TIME= 15:29:29
-     The Sparse Matrix Solver is currently running in the in-core memory mode.
+     The Distributed Sparse Matrix Solver is currently running in the in-core memory mode.
 This memory mode uses the most amount of memory in order to avoid using the hard drive as much as possible, which most often results in the fastest solution time.
 This mode is recommended if enough physical memory is present to accommodate all of the solver data.
-     Sparse solver maximum pivot= 5.009534302E+10 at node 16 ROTY.
+     Distributed sparse solver maximum pivot= 5.009534302E+10 at node 4 ROTY.
-     Sparse solver minimum pivot= 2691965.06 at node 12 UZ.
+     Distributed sparse solver minimum pivot= 861490.522 at node 12 UZ.
-     Sparse solver minimum pivot in absolute value= 2691965.06 at node 12 UZ.
+     Distributed sparse solver minimum pivot in absolute value= 861490.522 at node 12 UZ.